Police: California officer killed by gang member

 Story highlights

-- Veteran California officer is killed in traffic stop
+- Longtime Whittier, California, officer is killed in traffic stop

 - Police believe the suspect stole a car from an earlier fatal shooting

-(CNN)A veteran California officer was killed Monday morning when a recently paroled gang member involved in an auto accident opened fire, authorities said.
+(CNN)A longtime California police officer was killed Monday when a recently paroled gang member involved in an auto accident opened fire, authorities said.

 The fallen officer was identified as Keith W. Boyer, a 27-year veteran of the Whittier Police Department.
+Whittier is about 17 miles southeast of Los Angeles.

 A second Whittier officer who responded to the accident was wounded, according to Lt.
 John Corina of the Los Angeles County Sheriff's Department.

-CNN affiliate KABC identified that officer as Patrick Hazel, a member of the force for three years.
+CNN affiliate KABC-TV identified that officer as Patrick Hazel, a member of the force for three years.
 He was in stable condition at a hospital, police said.

 The unidentified suspect was injured in an exchange of gunfire.
 He was in intensive care, police said.

-Covina said officers went to check the suspect for a weapon because they could see he had tattoos over his face and neck and had "gang attire."
+Corina said officers went to check the suspect for a weapon because they could see he had tattoos over his face and neck and had "gang attire."

 "As they went to pat him down for any weapons, that's when he pulled out his gun and that's when he started shooting," Corina said.

 The suspect was driving a stolen car from East Los Angeles, Corina said.
-The suspect was identified as being involved an earlier fatal shooting there, Corina said.
+The suspect was identified as being involved in an earlier fatal shooting there, the lieutenant said.

 Corina said the officers, who were wearing protective vests, didn't know the car was stolen or that the driver may have been involved in criminal activity.